 Tutorials

-In these tutorials, utility software from the PEST suite is used extensively to assist in model parameterization, objective function definition, and general PEST/PEST++ setup.
-Some tutorials focus on the use of PEST and PEST++, while others focus on ancillary issues such as introducing transient recharge to a groundwater model, and translation of a model’s grid, parameterization, and calculated states to files that can be read by visualization, GIS and display packages.
+In addition to Python notebooks, GMDSI has developed a number of tutorials that demonstrate the use of utility support software that is supplied with the PEST suite.
+Some of these tutorials focus on issues such as model parameterization, objective function definition, and general PEST/PEST++ setup.
+Others focus on ancillary issues such as introducing transient recharge to a groundwater model, and translation of a model’s grid, parameterization and calculated states to files that can be read by visualization, GIS and display packages.

 History-Matching